alexasheldon/blackjack-rl/README.md

 ## Visualizations / Technical Blog
 ### Final Policy Heatmap
 The final policy heatmap shows the agent's learned strategy for both hard and soft hands.
 The heatmap indicates whether the agent prefers to "hit" or "stand" in different game states.
-It also shows a comparison between the policy it lands on and the knowon strategy of Blackjack.
+It also shows a comparison between the policy it lands on and the known strategy of Blackjack.

 ![Final Policy Heatmap](policy_final.png)

 ### Basic Strategy Heatmap for Comparison
 ![Basic Strategy Heatmap](basic_strategy.png)

-### Agenet's Policy Evolution
+### Agent's Policy Evolution
 The evolution of the policy over training episodes is visualized in a series of snapshots in the below gif and then the grid.
 These snapshots show how the agent's strategy change over time.

 Change in Difference of Q-values over time: